kristianp24/Basketball-Club-Database/README.md

-# SQL
-Creating a simple database and retrieving quries from it, using SQL language.
+An university project where I have created a database about a basketball club using SQL.